 Environment Southland is responsible for coordinating regional land transport activities and preparing a regional land transport plan.
 We do this with the help of the Regional Transport Committee, which prepares a plan for Council approval, and assists us in relation to our other transport responsibilities under the Land Transport Management Act.

 |Management of Total Mobility Scheme within the region||Invercargill City Council|

 |Management and maintenance of roads and footpaths||Invercargill City Council, Southland District Council & Gore District Council|

 |Management and maintenance of State Highways||New Zealand Transport Agency|

-Otago and Southland Regional Transport Committees (the RTCs) collaboratively developed the Otago Southland Regional Land Transport Plans 2015-2021 (RLTP).
-This RLTP sets the strategic direction for land transport in Otago/Southland, and lists the recommended activities for funding from the National Land Transport Fund administered by the NZ Transport Agency.
+Otago and Southland Regional Transport Committees collaboratively developed the Otago Southland Regional Land Transport Plans 2018-2021.
+This document sets the strategic direction for land transport in Otago/Southland, and lists the recommended activities for funding from the National Land Transport Fund administered by the NZ Transport Agency.